-The current replacement value of the Police Services capital infrastructure including buildings, land, vehicles and equipment is approximately \$17.9 million.
+The current replacement value of the Police Services capital infrastructure including buildings, land, vehicles and equipment is approximately \$17.8 million.
 This has provided a 10-year average historical service level of \$141.50 per population and employment.
 This average historical service level multiplied by the 10-year forecast growth in net population and employment results in a 10-year maximum allowable funding envelope of \$2.3 million.
 Police Services are not subject to the 10 per cent discount and, as such, the full funding envelope is carried forward to the development charges calculation.

-TABLE 22019 - 2028 DEVELOPMENT-RELATED CAPITAL PROGRAM & CALCULATION OF THE UNADJUSTED DEVELOPMENT CHARGE and is equal to 30 per cent of the gross capital cost.
-Altogether \$22.6 million is removed from the calculation.
+TABLE 22019 - 2028 DEVELOPMENT-RELATED CAPITAL PROGRAM & CALCULATION OF THE UNADJUSTED DEVELOPMENT CHARGE

-The Police capital program is mainly related to the provision of new facility space, which will cost \$73.8 million.
-Other provisions will fund equipment for special constables and police officers for \$172,170.
-Lastly, three Police Services Business Plans will be conducted at a cost of \$38,000 each.
+The Police capital program is mainly related to the provision of new facility space, which will cost \$58.5 million.
+The Police reserve fund balance is currently in a negative position of \$2,492 that will be funded through development charges.
+The program includes provisions for equipment for special constables and police officers for \$172,170.
+Lastly, three Police Services Business Plans will be conducted at a cost of \$114,000.

-Altogether, the 10-year capital forecast for Police amounts to \$74.0 million.
+Altogether, the 10-year capital forecast for Police amounts to \$58.8 million.
 There are no grants or subsidies expected.
 The replacement shares for most of the capital program are equal to 50 per cent of the gross capital cost.
-The replacement share for the new police facility is based on the share of old police space that will be replaced,
+The replacement share for the new police facility is based on the share of old police space that will be replaced, and is equal to 30 per cent of the gross capital cost.
+Altogether \$21.4 million is removed from the calculation.

-Available DC reserve funds of \$4,788 have been applied.
-Another \$49.2 million of the capital program will benefit development beyond 2028, and may be recoverable under future DC by-laws.
+Approximately \$35.1 million of the capital program will benefit development beyond 2028, and may be recoverable under future DC by-laws.
 The remaining in-period DC recoverable costs total \$2.3 million.